Al Ain: Places of worship

 Formerly, the city's largest mosque was that of Shaikha Salamah.
-In 2021, Sheikh Khalifa Bin Zayed Al Nahyan Mosque replaced it as the largest mosque in the city, and it is one of the biggest in the country.
+In 2021, the Sheikh Khalifa Grand Mosque became the biggest in the city, as well as one of the largest mosques in the country.

 Transportation

 Al-Ain is connected via the Dubai–Al-Ain Road to Al Faqa' and Dubai in the north, which also connects to Al Madam in the Emirate of Sharjah via Al-Shwaib.
 It is also connected to Abu Dhabi in the west, Al-Qu'a in the southeast, and Mezyad in the southwest.
 Bus and taxi services are available between these areas.
 The southern border area of Mezyad lies on the road to Dhank, Ibri and Nizwa in Oman.
 The city's airport (Al Ain International Airport) has scheduled passenger flights to Egypt, Pakistan and India.
+A new railway line linking Al-Ain to Abu Dhabi and to the Port of Sohar in Oman is being planned.

 Tourism and recreation

 Al-Ain is developing as a tourist destination.
 The dry desert air makes it a welcome retreat from the coastal humidity of the larger cities.
 Many Emirati nationals in Abu Dhabi have holiday houses in the city making it a popular weekend destination for families from the capital city.
 Its attractions include the Al Ain National Museum, the Al Ain Palace Museum, several restored forts and the Hili Archaeological Park site, dating back to the Bronze Age.
 Jebel Hafeet dominates the surrounding area.
 It is popular to visit to the mineral springs at Green Mubazzarah at the base of the mountain, and to drive to the mountaintop at sunset.
 Other attractions include Al Ain Zoo, an amusement park named "Hili Fun City", many well-maintained parks popular with families in the summer evenings, and a heritage village.
-Opened in 2012, Wadi Adventure is located near Jebel Hafeet and provides a range of water-based activities including surfing, kayaking and rafting.
+Opened in 2012, Al Ain Adventure park is located near Jebel Hafeet and provides a range of water-based activities including surfing, kayaking and rafting.
 On top of Jabel Hafeet is the Mercure Hotel.
 Mount Hafeet and the nearby 'beehive' tombs are part of what is known as "Jebel Hafeet Desert Park" or "Mezyad Desert Park", which is meant to preserve the nature and geology of the area, besides attracting tourists.